A Box Plot is the visualization design we recommend if your goal is to display quartiles, mean, and outlier attributes in data.

 The application produces simple, ready-to-go, and clear visualization designs with just a few clicks.

-Yes, ChartExpo generates ready-made Box Plots that are amazingly easy to interpret, even for non-technical audiences.
+Yes, ChartExpo generates ready-made visual summaries that are amazingly easy to interpret, even for non-technical audiences.

-In the coming section, you’ll get to see How to Make a Box and Whisker Plot Using ChartExpo to find outliers.
+In the coming section, you’ll see how to create one using ChartExpo to identify outliers.
 You don’t want to miss this.

-This section will use the box and whisker chart in Excel to find the outlier in the data below.
+This section will use the outlier plot in Excel to find the outlier in the data below.

 Gender | Age |